accessibility-luxembourg/ReferentielAccessibiliteMobile/en/referentiel-technique.md

 ###### iOS and Android

-1. Identify the functions used to transmit (e.g. send content to another device), convert or record time-based media.
+1. Identify the functions used to transmit (e.g. send content to another device or send a video by e-mail), convert (convert a video in .avi format into an .mpg format, for example) or record pre-recorded synchronised time-based media (record a video from a broadcast platform onto a personal computer, for example).
 1. Execute each function (transmit, convert and record).
-1. For each of the media resulting from the function, check
+1. For each function, check if captions:
-	- whether the captions are still present;
+	- are still present;
-	- whether the captions can be displayed;
+	- can be displayed;
-	- whether the captions are correctly synchronised;
+	- are correctly synchronised;
-	- whether the key features of captions are preserved (for example, if in the original media the captions were coloured according to the speaker, this colouring must be retained in the media resulting from the functionality).
+	- keep their key features (for example, if in the original media the captions were coloured according to the speaker, these colours must be reused).
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03): *5.4 Preservation of accessibility information during conversion*, *7.1.3 Preservation of captioning*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03): *5.4 Preservation of accessibility information during conversion*, *7.1.3 Preservation of captioning*.

-#### [Criterion 3.16](#crit-3-16) [AA] For each feature that transmits, converts or records a [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised) pre-recorded with a [synchronised audio description](glossaire.md#audio-description-time-based-media), at the end of the process, is the audio description correctly preserved? {id="crit-3-16"}
+#### [Criterion 3.16](#crit-3-16) [AA] For each feature that transmits, converts or records a pre-recorded synchronised [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised) with a [synchronised audio description](glossaire.md#audio-description-time-based-media), at the end of the process, is the audio description correctly preserved? {id="crit-3-16"}

-**[Test 3.16.1](#test-3-16-1):** For each feature that transmits, converts or records pre-recorded time-based media with synchronised audio description, at the end of the process does the audio description meet these conditions? {id="test-3-16-1"}
+**[Test 3.16.1](#test-3-16-1):** For each feature that transmits, converts or records pre-recorded synchronised time-based media with synchronised audio description, at the end of the process does the audio description meet these conditions? {id="test-3-16-1"}
 - The audio description is present;
 - The audio description can be activated;
 - The audio description is correctly synchronised.